Scott James Meyer

-Scott James Meyer is an attorney and former stand-up comedian.
+Scott James Meyer (born 1981) is an American attorney and former stand-up comedian.
 As an attorney, he is a specialist in international criminal law.
 He has described himself as being “very concerned with constitutional protections and fair play in the legal system” and against solitary confinement in prisons.
 While a comedian, Meyer's 2009 live album "Talking Behind Your Back" placed in the top five Bandcamp.com stand-up comedy album downloads after its independent release.
 He got his start in stand-up at the Workplay Theatre in downtown Birmingham, Alabama.
 Meyer is the author of the book BlueBloody: motivational memoirs of an ivy league high school dropout.